DHLSan/HOBIT/README.md

 #### Final Design
 This folder contains the final source files used in the project.
 It contains "VHDL source files" and "Vivado SDK Files" folders.
 - ##### VHDL source files
-    This folder contains the VHDL source files used for the creation of FracBNN IP Core as the hardware side of the project.
+    This folder contains the VHDL source files used for the creation of HOBIT IP Core as the hardware side of the project.
 - ##### Vivado SDK Files
     This folder contains the C source files used for building the rest of the design as the software side of the project.
 #### Experimental VHDL source files